ArctosDB/documentation/_documentation/collection.markdown

 ## collection_contacts

 Collection_Contacts links agents to collections in roles.
 These are used to direct error logs, messages, and provide metadata in .eml files.
+Note that contacts are generally only visible for active operators with current addressses.

 ### contact_role